tamoipen/jonathanwolDRIDGEPROPER/README.md

 * Bike in Central Park
 * **Boat to IKEA**
 * **Cruise around Manhattan**
-* Ice Skate in Cent
+* Ice Skate in Central